Construction of divisible design graphs using affine designs: Introduction

 \section{Introduction}

 A $k$-regular graph on $v$ vertices is a {\em divisible design graph} if there exist integers $\lambda_1,\lambda_2,m,n$ such that the vertex set can be partitioned into $m$ classes of size $n$ and any two different vertices from the same class have $\lambda_1$ common neighbours, and any two vertices from different classes have $\lambda_2$ common neighbours.
 The partition of a divisible design graph with parameters $(v,k,\lambda_1,\lambda_2,m,n)$ into classes is called a {\em canonical partition}.
-If $m=1$, $n=1$, or $\lambda_1=\lambda_2$, then a divisible design graph is a strongly regular with parameters $(v,k,\lambda)$.
+If $m=1$, $n=1$, or $\lambda_1=\lambda_2=\lambda$, then a divisible design graph is a strongly regular with parameters $(v,k,\lambda,\lambda)$.
 If this is not the case, then a divisible design graph is called {\em proper}.
 The canonical partition of a proper divisible design graph yields a partition of its adjacency matrix.
 Thus, the adjacency matrix of any proper divisible design graph consists of parts called blocks according to the canonical partition.

-Note that a divisible designs graph is a divisible design if the vertices are considered as points, and the neighbourhoods of the vertices as blocks.
+Note that a divisible design graph is a divisible design if the vertices are considered as points, and the neighbourhoods of the vertices as blocks.
 R.C.~Bose and W.S.~Connor studied the combinatorial properties of divisible designs in~\cite{BC}.

 Divisible design graphs were first provided by W.H.~Haemers, H.~Kharaghani and M.~Meulenberg in~\cite{HKM}.
-In particular, the authors have proposed twenty constructions of divisible design graphs using various combinatorial structures.
-Some new combinatorial constructions of divisible design graphs were also provided in~\cite{CH}, \cite{PSh},\cite{Sh} and \cite{VK}.
+In particular, the authors have proposed nineteen constructions of divisible design graphs using various combinatorial structures and two sporadic examples.
+Some new combinatorial constructions of divisible design graphs were also provided in~\cite{CH},\cite{VK}, \cite{PSh},\cite{Sh} and constructions as Cayley graphs in \cite{CSv}, \cite{KSh}.